The Geology Building – History and facts

 Mosaic of Norwegian building stones

 The floor mosaic is drawed of the architect Finn Bryn and made by AS Johs.
 Grønseth & Co.
+The mosaic was once financed by the Norwegian stone industry.
 See details of the mosaic floor in the picture below.

 The Geology Building, some facts: